SajaALfahmi/auto-mpg-prediction/README.md

-# Auto MPG Prediction using Machine Learning
+# Fuel Efficiency Prediction Using Machine Learning

-##  Overview

-This project predicts a vehicle's fuel efficiency (Miles Per Gallon - MPG) using Machine Learning regression models.
-The objective is to analyze the relationship between vehicle characteristics and fuel efficiency, then build predictive models capable of estimating MPG for unseen data.
+A machine learning project that predicts vehicle fuel efficiency (Miles Per Gallon - MPG) using regression models and real-world vehicle data.

-The project includes data preprocessing, exploratory data analysis (EDA), model training, hyperparameter tuning, evaluation, and deployment using Streamlit.
+The project covers the complete machine learning workflow, including data preprocessing, exploratory data analysis (EDA), model training, hyperparameter tuning, evaluation, and deployment through a Streamlit web application.

 ---

+## Project Overview

+Fuel efficiency is influenced by multiple vehicle characteristics such as engine size, horsepower, weight, and model year.
+Estimating fuel consumption manually can be inaccurate, so this project applies Machine Learning techniques to predict a vehicle's MPG based on its technical specifications.

+The project compares two regression algorithms and deploys the best-performing model as an interactive web application.

+---

 ## Dataset

-The project uses the **Auto MPG** dataset, which contains various vehicle specifications, including:
+**Dataset:** Auto MPG Dataset

+### Features

 * Cylinders
 * Displacement